valgaze/publishidea/docs/new.md

 - When you're ready, tap the **Send Message** tab and use the email you signed up with as the destination and hit Send-- in about a second you should receive a new message from your bot

-## Step III: Setup your bot listener
+## Step III: Setup your SpeedyBot Listener

 <el-alert
     title="⛔️ Nobody is listening"